lightcopy/parquet-index/README.md

 This library is built using `sbt`, to build a JAR file simply run `sbt package` from project root.

 ## Testing
 Run `sbt test` from project root.
-See `.travis.yml` to see CI build matrix.
+See `.travis.yml` for CI build matrix.